 All Spaces & Technology

-Creating a sustainable building has been a critical objective in the design and architectural planning process for the new Neilson Library; one that will reflect the college’s commitment to sustainability.
+Creating a sustainable building was a critical objective in the design and architectural planning process for the new Neilson Library; one that reflects the college’s commitment to sustainability.

 The vision is inspired by the inherent sustainability of our campus libraries, which have lent millions of items over the decades, avoiding the need for individual books to be printed for each individual library user.
 A student in the Center for Sustainability discovered that the most circulated book in the Smith Libraries is Calculus: The Language of Change.
 It was borrowed 972 times in AY ‘15-16.
 This repeated circulation saved:

 The sustainability vision for the new Neilson Library includes the following components:

 Rather than construct an entirely new building, the college incorporated Neilson's core exterior shell (the original 1909 brickwork), south lower-level foundations and portions of the north retaining walls into the new structure.
 Soils excavated from the construction site were tested, stored, and reused when applicable.
 In addition, interior building elements such as wood wall paneling and furniture were saved and will be brought back in for use in the new facility.

 An elm tree from the Neilson grounds is also being repurposed for the building project.
 The tree became unstable during construction and had to be removed; the wood is being transformed into furniture for the new Neilson Library.
 Woodworker Sam French is fabricating three live edge reading room tables, four live edge benches, and a one-of-a-kind live edge cookie table, all designed by Maya Lin.
 Live edge furniture is designed to incorporate the natural contours of wood planks; rather than cutting away knots and creating square edges, only the bark is removed.